 In order to successfully meet these challenges and risks, companies need to take a number of measures.
 One option is to develop a detailed business model for the spin-off project.
 Both opportunities and risks should be taken into account in order to identify potential pitfalls at an early stage and initiate suitable countermeasures.

 Clear communication with investors and other stakeholders is also important.
-Transparency about the spin-off's goals, plans and progress can help to strengthen stakeholder confidence and avoid conflicts or resolve them at an early stage.
+Transparency about the spin-off's goals, plans and progress can help to strengthen stakeholder trust and avoid conflicts or resolve them at an early stage.

 Spin-offs and their impact on the stock market